Scottish Fold: Genetics

-Mating a homozygous fold with any cat will produce all folds, but because homozygous folds are prone to severe health issues, breeding for them is generally considered unethical.
-A homozygous to normal mating will produce only heterozygous folds but presumably in ethical breeding programs, there will be no homozygous cats available to breed from.
+Mating a homozygous Fold with any cat will produce all Folds, either homozygous (Fd Fd) or heterozygous (Fd fd), but because homozygous Folds are prone to severe health issues, breeding them is generally considered highly unethical.
+A homozygous × Straight mating will produce only heterozygous Folds but presumably in ethical breeding programs, there will be no homozygous cats available to breed from.